top of page

 Tribe Leptosiaini

 A tribe containing eight species, seven occurring in the Afrotropical region.
-Five species have been recorded in Uganda (and also in the adjacent DRC Semliki Valley and Ituri Forest) while fours have so far been recorded at Semuliki (L. hybrida being a new addition).
-The species so far not recorded at Semuliki is L. marginea.
+Five species have been recorded in Uganda (and also in the adjacent DRC Semliki Valley and Ituri Forest) but only four species have so far been recorded at Semuliki (L. hybrida being a new addition).
+The species unrecorded at Semuliki is L. marginea.

 Genus Leptosia